loighic/proofs/CR_01b--intro_proofs.md

 |1.P & Q	:PR
 ~~~

+In 1.12, you don't need to use the outermost parentheses, but use parentheses when they are required.
+You can use parentheses instead of square brackets.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="1" late-credit="1"}
 1.12 (N v P) & (Q & S) :|-: (N v P) & S
 ~~~